 Teaching Punctuation: A Small Piece of the Big Picture

-Teaching punctuation is just one small piece of the larger picture when it comes to teaching your students the foundations of quality writing.
+Teaching punctuation is just one small piece of the larger picture when teaching your students the foundations of quality writing.

-While some students will naturally pick up these skills, many others need them explicitly taught and consistently practiced in order to master them.
+While some students will naturally pick up these skills, many others need them explicitly taught and consistently practiced to master them.

 This format gives your students daily practice with these skills, allowing you to incorporate fun activities and games into your centers or literacy block.